dickdavis/model-context-protocol-rb/README.md

   with_metadata do
     name "brainstorm_excuses"
-    description "A prompt for brainstorming excuses to get out of something" end
+    description "A prompt for brainstorming excuses to get out of something"

-  with_argument do
+    argument do
       name "undesirable_activity"
-    description "The thing to get out of" required true end
+      description "The thing to get out of" required true
+    end

-  with_argument do
+    argument do
       name "tone"
       description "The general tone to be used in the generated excuses" required false
       completion ToneCompletion
+    end
   end

   def call